ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the request is not formatted correctly (i.e. required fields non received or received with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 The response MAY have Content-Format set to application/ace-groupcomm+cbor and have a CBOR map as payload.
 For instance, the CBOR map can include a 'sign_info' parameter formatted as 'sign_info_res' defined in {{sign-info}}, with the 'pub_key_enc' element set to Null if the Client sent its own public key and the KDC is not set to store public keys of the group members.

 If the request contained unknown or non-expected fields present, the handler MUST silently drop them and continue processing.
-Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT7).
+Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).

-If the KDC stores the group members' public keys, the handler checks if one is included in the 'client_cred' field, retrieves it and associates it to the access token received, after verifications succeeded.
-In particular, the KDC verifies:
+If the KDC manages the group members' public keys, the handler checks if one is included in the 'client_cred' field.
+If so, the KDC retrieves the public key and performs the following actions.

-* that such public key has an acceptable format for the group identified by "GROUPNAME", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.

-* that the PoP evidence contained in "client_cred_verify" passes verification.

-If that cannot be verified, it is RECOMMENDED that the handler stops the process and responds with a 4.00 (Bad Request) error message.
-Applications profiles MAY define alternatives (OPT6).

-If one public key is already associated to the access token and to that group, but the 'client_cred' is populated with a different public key, the handler MUST delete the previous one and replace it with this one, after verifying the points above.

-If no public key is included in the 'client_cred' field, the handler checks if one public key is already associated to the access token received (see {{ssec-key-distribution-exchange}} for an example) and to the group identified by "GROUPNAME".
-If that is not the case, the handler responds with a 4.00 Bad Request error response.

-If the token was posted but the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error response, which MUST also have Content-Format application/ace-groupcomm+cbor.
+* If the access token was posted but the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error response, which MUST also have Content-Format application/ace-groupcomm+cbor.
 The payload of the error response is a CBOR map including a newly generated 'kdcchallenge' value.
 This is specified in the 'kdcchallenge' parameter, whose CBOR label is defined in {{params}}.

+* The KDC checks the public key to be valid for the group identified by GROUPNAME.
+That is, it checks that the public key is encoded according to the format used in the group, is intended for the public key algorithm used in the group, and is aligned with the possible associated parameters used in the group.

+   If this verification fails, the handler MUST respond with a 4.00 (Bad Request) error message.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
+The value of the 'error' field MUST be set to 2 ("Public key incompatible with the group configuration").

+* The KDC verifies the PoP evidence contained in the 'client_cred_verify' field.
+Application profiles of this specification MUST specify the exact approaches used to verify the PoP evidence, and MUST specify which of those approaches is used in which case (REQ20a).

+   If the PoP evidence does not pass verification, the handler MUST respond with a 4.01 (Unauthorized) error message.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
+The value of the 'error' field MUST be set to 3 ("Invalid Proof-of-Possession evidence").

+If no public key is included in the 'client_cred' field, the handler checks if one public key is already associated to the received access token (see {{ssec-key-distribution-exchange}} for an example) and to the group identified by GROUPNAME.

+If an eligible public key for the Client is neither present in the 'client_cred' field nor already stored, it is RECOMMENDED that the handler stops the processing and responds with a 4.00 (Bad Request) error message.
+Applications profiles MAY define alternatives (OPT7).

-If all verifications succeed, the handler:
+If all the verifications above succeed, the handler performs the following actions.

-* Adds the node to the list of current members of the group.
+* The handler adds the Client to the list of current members of the group.

-* Assigns a name NODENAME to the node, and creates a sub-resource to /ace-group/GROUPNAME/ at the KDC (e.g. "/ace-group/GROUPNAME/nodes/NODENAME").
+* The handler assigns a name identifier NODENAME to the Client, and creates a sub-resource to /ace-group/GROUPNAME/ at the KDC (e.g. "/ace-group/GROUPNAME/nodes/NODENAME").

-* Associates the identifier "NODENAME" with the access token and the secure session for that node.
+* The handler associates the node identifier NODENAME to the access token and the secure session for the Client.

-* If the KDC manages public keys for group members:
+* If the KDC manages the group members' public keys:

+  - The handler associates the retrieved Client's public key to the node identifier NODENAME and to the access token.

-  - Adds the retrieved public key of the node to the list of public keys stored for the group identified by "GROUPNAME"
+  - The handler adds the retrieved Client's public key to the stored list of public keys stored for the group identified by GROUPNAME.
+If such list already includes a public key for the Client, but a different public key is specified in the 'client_cred' field, then the handler MUST replace the old public key in the list with the one specified in the 'client_cred' field.
-  - Associates the node's public key with its access token and the group identified by "GROUPNAME", if such association did not already exist.

-* Returns a 2.01 (Created) response, containing the symmetric group keying material, the group policies and the public keys of the current members of the group, if the KDC manages those and the Client requested them.
+* The handler returns a 2.01 (Created) response, containing the symmetric group keying material, the group policies and the public keys of the current members of the group, if the KDC manages those and the Client requested them.

 The response message also contains the URI path to the sub-resource created for that node in a Location-Path CoAP option.
 The response MUST have Content-Format application/ace-groupcomm+cbor.
 The payload of the response is formatted as a CBOR map, which MUST contain the following fields and values.